rmjordas/awesome-vue/content/components-and-libraries/utilities.md

 - [vue-use](https://github.com/openfext/vue-use) - Use magic Vue Composition APIs to provide a lot of reusable logic, such as form, table and loading, etc.
 - [vue-concurrency](https://github.com/MartinMalinda/vue-concurrency) - Library for encapsulating asynchronous operations and managing concurrency for Vue and Composition API
 - [vue-ics](https://github.com/evildvl/vue-ics) - Vue.js plugin for generating ICalendar (.ics) files
+- [vue-use-switch-map](https://github.com/jfet97/vue-use-switch-map) - The power of the RxJS switchMap operator injected into the Vue composition world

 ## Typescript